 Conference organizers and other business customers should ensure that the changes are correctly implemented in invoices received to avoid having issues with VAT deduction when such invoices are reported in their periodic VAT return.

-Here is all you need to know about German VAT
+Here is everything you need to know about German VAT.

 VAT rate changes in the EU due to Covid-19

 VAT rates changes are being used in many European countries as a temporary (or long-term) measure to reduce the negative impact of Coronavirus.
-Estonia, UK and Spain all announced this week a reduction of VAT rates on e-books and electronic publications.
+Estonia, UK and Spain all announced a reduction of VAT rates on e-books and electronic publications this week.
 Spain also reduced rates on certain sanitary products used to prevent infection from the disease.

 How can Marosa help you?